Marcel Ruiz (actor)

-Marcel Ruiz is a Puerto Rican actor, known for his roles as Alex Alvarez in the series One Day at a Time and John Smith in the 2019 film Breakthrough.
+Marcel Ruiz is an American actor, known for his roles as Alex Alvarez in the series One Day at a Time and John Smith in the 2019 film Breakthrough.

 Career

 Ruiz began his career acting in commercials at an early age.
 He moved to Los Angeles at age nine.
 Ruiz starred in the reboot of One Day at a Time as the character Alex Alvarez on Netflix (2017-2019) and Pop (2020).
 In 2019, he starred in Breakthrough, a drama film and true story, portraying the role of John Smith.
 He loves playing sports like basketball and soccer.

 Ruiz was named as one of the "10 Latinxs to Watch in 2019", by Variety magazine.